souravsingh/IPD-presentation/PITCHME.md

 #### Scenario

 - Two members of a criminal organization A and B are captured and put in incarceration.
-Both the menbers cannot communicate with each other.
+Both the members are isolated and  cannot communicate with each other.
-- The Prosecutor doesn't have evidence and decides to give each person a bargain- betray your friend or cooperate with your friend by going silent.
+- The Prosecutor doesn't have enough evidence for prosecution and decides to give each person a bargain- betray your friend or cooperate with your friend by going silent.

 ---